webpro-nl/knip/README.md

 Extra "workspaces" not configured as a workspace in the root `package.json` can be configured as well, Knip is happy to analyze unused dependencies and exports from any directory with a `package.json`.

+The `ignore`, `ignoreBinaries` and `ignoreDependencies` options are available inside workspace configurations.

 Here's some example output when running Knip in a workspace:

 <img src="./assets/screenshot-workspaces.png" alt="example output in workspaces" width="578">

 Use `--debug` to get more verbose output.

-Use `ignoreBinaries` and `ignoreDependencies` at the root of `knip.json` for global effect, or inside any workspace config for local effect.

 ## Plugins